cernopendata/data-curation/cms-2017-simulated-datasets/README.md

 - `code/` folder contains the python code;
 - `inputs/` folder contains input text files with the list of datasets for each year and input files;

+  (In the `inputs/CMS-2017-simulated-datasets.txt` file, `NANOAODSIM` files should be listed first, followed by `MINIAODSIM` files, as they are processed in that order by the scripts.)
 - `outputs/` folder contains generated JSON records to be included as the CERN Open Data portal fixtures.